edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 # Cluster management

-RMK uses [Terraform](https://www.terraform.io/) and [K3D](https://k3d.io) for cluster management.
+RMK uses [Cluster API](https://cluster-api.sigs.k8s.io/introduction) and [K3D](https://k3d.io) for cluster management.

 RMK is suitable for both simple and complex Kubernetes deployments, enabling multi-level project inheritance through native Helmfile functionality.

 The 2 scenarios are:

-- **A cluster has already been provisioned via a 3rd-party tool/service:** An existing Kubernetes context will be used by RMK.
+- **A cluster has already been provisioned via 3rd-party tools/services:** An existing Kubernetes context will be used by RMK.
 - **A cluster will be provisioned from scratch using RMK**: Any of the supported cluster providers for RMK, such as AWS, K3D, etc. will be utilized.

 ## Switch the context to an existing Kubernetes cluster